 - Endomycorrhizae are have been further classified as arbuscular, ericoid, arbutoid, monotropoid, and orchid mycorrhizae.

 The most common type of endomycorrhizae are known as Arbuscular Mycorrhizae (AM fungi, AMF, VAM).
-AM fungi is found in 80% of vascular plants and are considered the #1 most abundant symbionts in ecosystems around the world.
+AM fungi is found in 80% of vascular plants and is considered the #1 most abundant symbionts in ecosystems around the world.
 The earliest fossils of plant roots contain Arbuscular Mycorrhiza nearly identical to the kind found in today’s soils.

 - Arbuscular is a term to describe the tree-like structure of the fungi, forming a visable mycelium of branching white filimants, as shown below.